navaneethans1/knowyourward-ui/README.md

 ## Prologue

-Members of certain localities in Chennai participates in a survey.
+Members of certain localities in Chennai participate in a survey.

 The survey aims
 -  to understand awareness of citizens regarding services and infrastructure